-If hypotension persists after intravascular volume repletion, then vasopressors may be required to restore and maintain adequate blood pressure and tissue perfusion (goal MAP ≥65 mg Hg).
+If hypotension persists after intravascular volume repletion, then vasopressors may be required to restore and maintain adequate blood pressure and tissue perfusion (goal MAP \geq 65 mg Hg).
 Such patients are considered to have the combination of vasodilation and reduced cardiac contractility, a condition best managed with a combined inotrope-vasopressor agent.
-In order to monitor arterial pressure accurately, it is suggested that all patients requiring vasopressors have an arterial catheter placed as soon as practical, if resources are available [72].
+In order to monitor arterial pressure accurately, it is suggested that all patients requiring vasopressors have an arterial catheter placed as soon as practical, if resources are available [10].

-Historically, norepinephrine, dopamine, and epinephrine were three inotrope-vasopressor used to correct hypotension in septic shock [53].
-Based on comparison studies and a meta-analysis of six randomized trials, norepinephrine is considered superior to dopamine and is now the recommended first choice for vasopressor therapy in septic shock (grade strong, high-quality evidence) [65; 70; 72].
+Historically, norepinephrine, dopamine, and epinephrine were three inotrope-vasopressor used to correct hypotension in septic shock [63].
+Based on comparison studies and a meta-analysis of six randomized trials, norepinephrine is considered superior to dopamine and is now the recommended first choice for vasopressor therapy in septic shock (grade strong, high-quality evidence) [4; 10; 69].
 In settings where norepinephrine is not available, epinephrine or dopamine can be used as an alternative.
-Special attention should be given to patients at risk for arrhythmias when using dopamine and epinephrine [72].
-For adults with septic shock on norepinephrine with inadequate MAP levels, vasopressin should be added instead of escalating the dose of norepinephrine (grade weak, moderate-quality evidence) [72].
+Special attention should be given to patients at risk for arrhythmias when using dopamine and epinephrine [10].
+For adults with septic shock on norepinephrine with inadequate MAP levels, vasopressin should be added instead of escalating the dose of norepinephrine (grade weak, moderate-quality evidence) [10].
 If combination therapy is not effective, epinephrine may be added.
 For patient safety and effectiveness, intravenous vasopressor therapy should be administered via a central venous catheter.

-As an alternative second drug, or to decrease the required effective dose of norepinephrine, vaso-pressin (up to 0.03 units/minute) may be added to norepinephrine [62; 65; 72].
+As an alternative second drug, or to decrease the required effective dose of norepinephrine, vasopressin (up to 0.03 units/minute) may be added to norepinephrine [3; 4; 10].
 Vasopressin should not be administered as the initial agent in septic shock.

-Phenylephrine is a pure vasopressor that may be used in very select cases of septic shock [62; 65].
+Phenylephrine is a pure vasopressor that may be used in very select cases of septic shock [3; 4].
 It reduces cardiac stroke volume, which can have deleterious effects in the patient with low cardiac output, and thus is not recommended as initial or additive therapy.
 Phenylephrine is reserved for the unusual case in which tachyarrhythmia limits norepinephrine use or the patient has known high cardiac output.
-Intravenous phenylephrine should be administered only by properly trained individuals familiar with its use [53; 56; 60].
+Intravenous phenylephrine should be administered only by properly trained individuals familiar with its use [63; 70; 71].

 Inotropic therapy may involve the use of dobutamine if the cardiac output remains low.
-If dobutamine is used, it should be combined with the vasopressors.
-All patients requiring vasopressors should have an arterial line placed for monitoring blood pressure [53; 56].
+If dobutamine is used, it should be combined with the vasopressors (grade weak, low-quality evidence) [10].
+All patients requiring vasopressors should have an arterial line placed for monitoring blood pressure [63; 70].